Miguel de Unamuno on Mortal Man

 Tragic Sense of Life, trans.
 J.E.
 Crawford Flitch (Dover: 1954), orig.
 1921, p.
 1.

 I am a man; no other man do I deem a stranger.
-For to me the adjective humanus is no less suspect that its abstract substantive humanitas, humanity.
-Neither "the human" nor "humanity," neither the simple adjective nor the substantivized adjective, but the concrete substantive — man.
+For to me the adjective humanus is no less suspect than its abstract substantive humanitas, humanity.
+Neither “the human” nor “humanity,” neither the simple adjective nor the substantivized adjective, but the concrete substantive — man.
 The man of flesh and bone; the man who is born, suffers, and dies — above all, who dies; the man who eats and drinks and plays and sleeps and thinks and wills; the man who is seen and heard; the brother, the real brother.